not-quite-vacation/blog/blog/content/post/nz-where-you-get-tired-of-natural-beauty/index.md

 Us cold on the Crown Range Summit...
 ![Us on the top](images/GOPR0204.JPG)

-### Chapter II: When you pay for a helicopter, you better get some.
+### Chapter II: When you pay for a helicopter, you better get some beautiful scenery

 After a few bad days in the rain and the base of Mountain Cook.
 We spent some money on a helicopter flight over the Tasman River to the official start of the A2O trail.
 I don't know if it's because we spent a lot of money or what but everything seems to go right now.